Battle of Wertingen

-In the Battle of Wertingen (8 October 1805) Imperial French forces led by Marshals Joachim Murat and Jean Lannes attacked a small Austrian corps commanded by Feldmarschall-Leutnant Franz Xaver von Auffenberg.
+In the Battle of Wertingen (8 October 1805 / 16 vendémiaire an XIV) Imperial French forces led by Marshals Joachim Murat and Jean Lannes attacked a small Austrian corps commanded by Feldmarschall-Leutnant Franz Xaver von Auffenberg.
 This action, the first battle of the Ulm Campaign, resulted in a clear French victory.
 Wertingen lies 28 km northwest of Augsburg.
 The combat was fought during the War of the Third Coalition, part of the Napoleonic Wars.

 Background

 Emperor Napoleon Bonaparte had launched his 200,000-man Grand Army across the Rhine.
 This huge mass of maneuver wheeled to the south and crossed the Danube River to the east of (i.e., behind) General Karl Freiherr Mack von Leiberich's concentration at Ulm.
 Unaware of the force bearing down on him, Mack stayed in place as Napoleon's corps spread south across the Danube, slicing across his lines of communication with Vienna.

 Forces

 Murat's advance guard included the heavy cavalry divisions of General of Division Louis Klein (16 squadrons of the 1st, 14th, 20th and 26th Dragoon Regiments) and General of Division Marc Antoine de Beaumont (18 squadrons of the 4th, 5th, 8th, 9th, 12th and 16th Dragoons), plus General of Brigade Antoine Lasalle's light cavalry brigade (8 squadrons of 9th and 10th Hussars), a total of 42 squadrons.
 These were supported by eight battalions of General of Division Nicolas Oudinot's Grenadier division and three battalions of the 28th Light Infantry Regiment.

 Auffenberg's command included 26 battalions, 20 cavalry squadrons and 24 guns.
 Feldmarschall-Leutnant Maximilien de Baillet's division included Infantry Regiments Kaunitz Nr.
 20, Archduke Ludwig Nr.
 8, Franjo Jelačić Nr.
 62, a brigade of four grenadier battalions, Cuirassier Regiment Albert Nr.
 3 and Chevau-léger Regiment Rosenberg Nr.
 6. Feldmarschall-Leutnant Prince Friedrich Franz Xaver of Hohenzollern-Hechingen's division was made up of Infantry Regiments Spork Nr.
 25, Wurttemberg Nr.
 38, Reuss-Greitz Nr.
 55, Stuart Nr.
 18, Hussar Regiment Palatine Nr.
 12 and Chevau-léger Regiment Latour Nr.
 4.